slub/data.slub-dresden.de/index.md

 permalink: /
 ---

-<div class="note" ><span class="fs-5 note-text">
-note: Dear user,<br>
-extensive and legally required technical maintenance work will take place from August 15th until August 26th 2020.
-Unfortunately, massive restrictions must be expected.
-As a consequence the LOD API will not be accessible.
-We apologize for any inconvenience.
-</span></div>

 # SLUB LOD API documentation
 The API provided by [data.slub-dresden.de](https://data.slub-dresden.de) for Linked Open Data can be used to process datasets from different sources (K10Plus, SWB), enriched with norm data from multiple authority providers (GND, wikidata, SWB, …).